Channel Tunnel: Initiation of the project

-The cross-Channel ferry industry protested under the name "Flexilink".
-In 1975 there was no campaign protesting a fixed link, with one of the largest ferry operators (Sealink) being state-owned.
-Flexilink continued rousing opposition throughout 1986 and 1987.
-Public opinion strongly favoured a drive-through tunnel, but concerns about ventilation, accident management and driver mesmerisation led to the only shortlisted rail submission, CTG/F-M, being awarded the project in January 1986.
-Reasons given for the selection included that it caused least disruption to shipping in the Channel and least environmental disruption, was the best protected against terrorism, and was the most likely to attract sufficient private finance.
+The cross-Channel ferry industry protested under the name "Flexilink."
+In 1975, there was no campaign protesting a fixed link, with one of the largest ferry operators (Sealink) being state-owned.
+Flexilink continued to rouse opposition throughout 1986 and 1987.
+Public opinion strongly favoured a drive-through tunnel, but concerns about ventilation, accident management, and driver mesmerisation resulted in the only shortlisted rail submission, CTG/F-M, being awarded the project in January 1986.
+Reasons given for the selection included that it caused least disruption to shipping in the Channel, alongside posing the least possible environmental disruption, was the best protected against terrorism, and was the most likely to attract sufficient private finance.